On this dayNov 20, 1955

 In the week prior to Rev. Callaway’s public condemnation of the White Citizens’ Council, Durant Presbyterian had one of the “largest crowds in several months” attend church services.
 The following week, church members of the Durant Presbyterian Church boycotted services because Rev. Callaway had spoken out at the meeting.
-On November 20, members of the church voted unanimously for the immediate removal of Rev. Callaway, citing “personal conflict” and he was fired after approval by the Central Mississippi Presbytery.
+On November 20, members of the church voted unanimously for Rev. Callaway's immediate removal, citing “personal conflict.”
+He was fired after approval by the Central Mississippi Presbytery.

 To learn more about millions of Americans’ commitment to racial segregation, read the Equal Justice Initiative’s report, Segregation in America.